iams3cond/misc/assignments/assignment3/handout.md

 These two methods should implement depth (and breadth) first search.
 Print the vertices in the order they are visited.

-In this case, because we're just writing a bunch of static methods, this class should have no constructor; so feel free to implement all of these methods inline in the `.h` file for the `GraphAlgorithms` class.
+In this case, because we're just writing a bunch of static methods, this class should have no constructor; that is you are encouraged to implement all of these methods inline in the `.h` file for the `GraphAlgorithms` class.

 ### Testing